Want a way to gain new clients and help you grow your coaching business that doesn’t just rely on social media or paid ads?

 As for reply rates?
 The industry standard is just 8.5%.
 This shows two things: 1) any responses you get are something to get excited about, and b) you need to be continually sending emails to new people to increase your chances of success.

-You should have a ton of ideas and some templates for a jumping-off point.
+You should have a ton of coaching email template ideas as a jumping-off point.
 Now, all you need to do is build up your contact list and put yourself out there.

 Before you go, make sure you watch our free training on how to get coaching clients right here.